renatoms88/MDLText/README.md

 Options:
     -i input_type : set type of input file (default 0)
-        -0 -- the path to just one text document
+        0 -- the path to just one text document
-        -1 -- the path to a text file which has a list of paths to text documents
+        1 -- the path to a text file which has a list of paths to text documents
-        -2 -- the path to a text file where each line is a sample in the format <class>,<text>
+        2 -- the path to a text file where each line is a sample in the format <class>,<text>
-        -3 -- the path to a file in LIBSVM format
+        3 -- the path to a file in LIBSVM format
-   -c class: document class (necessary only when input_type = 0) -w term weighting scheme: set the the term weighting scheme (default 1) 0 -- if input type is a path to a file in LIBSVM format, will be used the weigths shown in the file, otherwise it will be used the raw term-frequency (TF) weighting scheme 1 -- term frequency-inverse document frequency (TF-IDF) 2 -- binary
+   -c class: document class (necessary only when input_type = 0) -w term weighting scheme: set the term weighting scheme (default 1) 0 -- if input type is a path to a file in LIBSVM format, it will be used the weigths shown in the file, otherwise it will be used the raw term-frequency (TF) weighting scheme 1 -- term frequency-inverse document frequency (TF-IDF) 2 -- binary